chris-pearce/scally/README.md

 Once you have installed Scally you will need to create a master Sass stylesheet called `style.scss`, or whatever you want to name it, that will live in the root of the folder where you keep all of your CSS.

-Once you have created this file grab everything [from here](https://github.com/chris-pearce/scally/blob/master/style.scss) and paste it into your master stylesheet.
+Once you have created this file grab everything [from here](style.scss) and paste it into your master stylesheet then read the next section: [Master stylesheet overview](#master-stylesheet-overview).

 This master stylesheet is what you will link too from your HTML head, once compiled that is, you can run a basic Sass watch command to compile your Sass, like this: